JohnGuir/VideoInsightsPlugin/Plugin/README.md

 The project follows a modular architecture with separation of concerns:

-- `App`: The main component that manages the state and renders the `SnippetList`
+- `App`: The main component that manages the state and renders the `QueryList`
-- `SnippetList`: Renders a list of `SnippetItem` components based on the saved snippets
+- `QueryList`: Renders a list of `QueryItem` components based on the saved queries
-- `SnippetItem`: Represents an individual snippet with options to edit and delete
+- `QueryItem`: Represents an individual query with options to edit and delete

 The communication between the extension's scripts is handled as follows:

 - `contentScript.js`: Injected into web pages, captures selected text and sends a message to the background script
-- `background.js`: Listens for messages from the content script, saves snippets to storage, and manages the context menu
+- `background.js`: Listens for messages from the content script, saves queries to storage, and manages the context menu

 ## Testing